GabrielDelCarpio/GabrielDelCarpio/README.md

 ### Hi there, I'm Gabriel Del Carpio 👋

-Economics student at the Pontifical Catholic University of Peru, with an interest in quantitative methods applied to finance and macroeconomics.
-I have experience in the public and banking sectors.
+Graduate in Economics from the Pontifical Catholic University of Peru, with an interest in quantitative methods applied to finance, business analysis, and AI applications.
+I have experience in the public sector, banking, and business consulting.
 I am a mentally active person with a strong desire to grow.

 Through this medium, I share my study projects oriented towards machine learning methods, econometric models, and data analysis.